ohoud21/DoS-tester/README.md

 also currently it is very weak because it is only one computer doing it.

-don't download the entire repository just the .py file that you want
+don't download the entire repository just the .py file that you want (unless you really want to for some reason)

 How to use for ULTRA noobs: